oomlout/oomlout_oomp_builder/navigation/hardware/bearing/MR_series/MR85_size/5_mm_id_8_mm_od_2.5_mm_depth/part/readme.md

-# Hardware Bearing Mr Series Mr85 Size 5 Mm Id 8 Mm Od 2.5 Mm Depth
+# Hardware Bearing Mr Series Mr85 Size 5 mm Id 8 mm Od 2.5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base